tsackton/taelgar/Campaigns/Cleenseau Campaign/Letters and Stories/Asides and Diversions/El's Story.md

 They pause again, and won’t meet your eyes for the next part of the story.

-“I am ashamed to say, I fled home shortly after, seeking this Jor.
+“I am ashamed to say, I fled home shortly after, seeking this [[Jor]].
 I took my share of our family’s wealth, and left only the briefest of notes.
 I discarded my old name, and took off.
 All I can say is I was confused and naïve, despite my 30 years of age.
 The name [[Jor]] seemed like a talisman to me, something outside my dreams I could cling to.
 I found him a month later, in [[Tollen]] as my sister promised.”

 “He was chaos, and a miracle, all at once.
 His dark days were difficult, but when the clouds parted he taught me more than I can describe.
 I learned to see the signs in my dreams and how to see my dreams in myself.
 I learned how to listen to the Wyrdling when they talked through my dreams and desires.
 Jor wrote prayers.
 Poems, really, of supplication, connection, and I absorbed them.
 He knew a woman in Tollen skilled in the arts of magical inks, and transformed me."